Vaginal & Intimate Health

 The relationship is not the problem.
 You know that.
 But your body keeps responding like it is, and after the third or fourth time clearing BV with the same partner, the question underneath all of it starts to feel personal.
 You have been treated, you have followed the instructions, you have waited.
 And then you had sex with the same person, and here you are again, sis.
 What you are carrying is not a hygiene failure.
 It is a chemistry pattern that nobody explained to you, and it is one you can actually interrupt.

-Why do I keep getting BV with the same partner?
-Recurrent BV with the same partner is most often driven by semen pH.
+Quick answer: Recurrent BV with the same partner is most often driven by semen pH.
 Semen is naturally alkaline and your vagina needs to stay acidic.
 Every unprotected encounter temporarily shifts that balance in the direction BV bacteria need to overgrow.
 His semen chemistry stays consistent from one encounter to the next, which is why the cycle keeps repeating.
-This is biology, not a hygiene failure, and there are real options to interrupt it — including treating both partners when BV keeps coming back.
+This is biology, not a hygiene failure, and there are real options to interrupt it, including treating both partners when BV keeps coming back.

 Doctor P, board-certified OB/GYN, explains the lifestyle triggers behind recurrent BV and which steps actually interrupt the cycle.